HkiPythonWorkshops/Workshops/ws6/README.md

 WS6: Machine Learning with Python (Hosted by Anders Innovations)
 #######

-See the BitBucket repo: https://bitbucket.org/aslani/machine-learning
+* See the BitBucket repo: https://bitbucket.org/aslani/machine-learning
+* to update the submodule `git submodule update --init --recursive`